0glabs/0g-doc/docs/preface.md

 - **Alignment**: Centralized AI systems lack oversight and governance processes.
 A select group may have the authority to censor or promote material, leading to misalignment with human values. _Decentralized AI platforms promote collective governance and oversight by increasing access to AI development, fostering inclusivity and innovation by a broader community rather than a single entity._ **0G provides access to lower-cost compute resources, lowering the high cost barrier to entry for inference, fine-tuning, and training.**

-As the first dAIOS, 0G brings together models, compute, and data on a single global platform, enabling developers to build AI applications that are more **PLG** (performant, limitless, and global) than ever before:
+As the first deAIOS, 0G brings together models, compute, and data on a single global platform, enabling developers to build AI applications that are more **PLG** (performant, limitless, and global) than ever before:

 - **Performant**: Currently, developers and researchers lack access to high-grade computing and storage resources, limiting their ability to advance at the cutting edge of AI development. _Decentralized GPU networks that run on blockchains provide high-performance compute resources pooled by the community and available to all._ **0G provides access to enterprise-grade compute resources, enabling developers to build AI applications that are more performant than ever before.**